Ohara124c41/SFND-RADAR-Target_Generation-n-Detection/README.md

 >
 > Criteria: A correct implementation should generate a peak at the correct range, i.e., the initial position of target assigned with an error margin of +/- 10 meters.

+#### Tasks

+Tasks:
+- Implement the 1D FFT on the Mixed Signal
+- Reshape the vector into Nr*Nd array.
+- Run the FFT on the beat signal along the range bins dimension (Nr)
+- Normalize the FFT output.
+- Take the absolute value of that output.
+- Keep one half of the signal
+- Plot the output
+- There should be a peak at the initial position of the target

 ```c
 %{